 About our Geothermal WaterWater is the foundation of life.

-Sweet water with no or no noticeable sulfur smell.
+Sweet water with no sulfur odor.

 Enjoy pools of varying temperatures, all containing therapeutic mineral water.

 - The Inner Peace Pool is our original pool and is the deepest, set down near the river.

 - The Meditation Pool is a small pool that is generally the hottest pool on the property.
 It is located in such a way that you can watch the river roll by as you soak.